Updated: Oct 9

 Consult your doctor before taking on a new diet regimen, but in the meantime, there are a few simple Mediterranean choices you can start making today to help get started on a healthy track.

 Swap beef for fish Salmon is a great substitute for beef.
 It’s a meatier fish so it’s versatile for cooking.
 Swap out a beef burger for a salmon burger, or a steak for grilled salmon – you’ll save on cholesterol and sodium, and gain in omega 3 fatty acids.
 Load up on veggies while you’re at it too; the Mediterranean diet aims for about 5 servings of fruit and vegetables a day.

 Olive oil instead of butter Butter is a staple in the American diet, but being full of saturated fats, it’s worth reconsidering how much we use it.
 The Mediterranean diet swaps butter for olive oil in cooking and as a companion for bread.
 Olive oil contains monosaturated fats, which have been tied to lower cholesterol levels and better brain health.

-It’s never too soon to start being proactive about your heart health.
-Get active, eat better, and talk to your doctor about your risk factors; you could stop heart disease in its tracks.
+It’s never too soon to start being proactive about your health.
+Get active, eat better, and talk to your doctor about your risk factors so you know what to be on the lookout for.

 And if you'd like to learn more about Neuropeak Pro's programs, give us a call at 800.600.4096.